 Serialized Inventory.
 Netflix uses serialized inventory for its online streaming service.
 In serialized inventory, products are monitored based on their unique serial numbers or codes.
 For example, each movie has its own serial number.
 The role of this type of inventory is to ensure that Netflix efficiently monitors its products and services.

 The combination of just-in-time inventory and serialized inventory is suitable for Netflix’s business.
-These types of inventory fulfill their roles of addressing the firm’s different types of business activity.
-Just-in-time inventory is applied to Netflix’s DVD-by-mail business, while serialized inventory is used for online streaming and DVD-by-mail activities.
+These inventory types fulfill their roles of addressing the firm’s different types of business activity.
+Just-in-time inventory and serialized inventory are applied to some activities in Netflix’s production business, such as animation development, film production, and editing.

 Financial Impact of Inventory at Netflix

 The financial impact of just-in-time inventory is cost savings.
 This type of inventory allows Netflix to minimize inventory cost.
-The firm does not store pre-recorded DVDs.
-The company only records onto DVDs when customers place their orders.
-Just-in-time inventory also involves minimal stock because the DVDs are shipped right after recording.
+Just-in-time inventory also involves the minimization of stock because the materials are used in production processes right after they arrive at the premises.
 Thus, Netflix increases financial efficiency through just-in-time inventory management.

 The financial impact of serialized inventory is cost savings through organizational efficiency.
 This type of inventory enables Netflix to easily monitor its inventory.
-Bar code scanners and other technologies used for serialized inventory contribute to higher efficiency of inventory processes.
+Bar code scanners, QR code scanners, and other technologies used for serialized inventory contribute to the higher efficiency of inventory management processes.

 Netflix’s Measures of Inventory Performance